Code of Conduct

 Lieutenant (4 per squad)

-Duties: Lieutenants ensure members are in proper squad uniform.
-Lieutenants will ensure everyone is having fun and is following the rules and that parties are being properly controlled.
+Duties: Lieutenants will ensure members are in proper squad uniform.
+Lieutenants will ensure that during squad events, everyone is having fun and is following the rules and that parties are being properly controlled.
 Lieutenants will work with First Sergeants to ensure that all automatic rank advancements (PVT to SSG) are undertaken at the proper times for each squad member.
 Lieutenants are expected to be capable of hosting recruiting workshops and will host at least one game night/event per week.
 Before being promoted to First Lieutenant, a Lieutenant must have a trained First Sergeant ready to take their place.
 For information about specific Lieutenant positions (Security, Hosting, Training, Recruiting), please speak to a squad leader.

 Reports to: First Lieutenants and higher.